The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

-How did you decide to practice in your area?
+How did you choose this practice area?

-What training, classes, experience, or skills development would you recommend to someone hoping to enter your practice area?
+What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?

 What misconceptions exist about your practice area?
-What do you wish you had known before joining your practice area?

 What is unique about your practice area at your firm?